 When it comes to computer and Internet crimes, the sentences are almost always severe.
-These crimes are almost always felonies, and because the Internet has no geographic borders, it is immensely easy to be charged at the federal level.
-Any federal charge is going to result in the full resources of the state being used against you.
-A conviction will be nothing short of devastating for a personal and professional life - particularly for a sex crime.
+Also termed “cybercrimes,” these crimes are usually classified as felonies, and because the Internet has no geographic borders, it is immensely easy to be charged at the federal level, as well as the state.
+Any federal charge is going to result in the full resources of the state and federal governments being used against you.
+A conviction will be nothing short of devastating for a person’s personal and professional life, particularly for a sex crime.
+This is why consulting a Pittsburgh internet crime lawyer is an important step to take.

 These are some of the computer crimes that bear federal charges: